 A blackboard, overhead projector, and equipment for PowerPoint (laptop and projector) will be available for your use.
 Please be aware that the time allotted for the presentation is 20 minutes.
 If you do bring additional equipment, it should require minimal set-up time.
-Also, some departments restrict the equipment.
-For example, Math department IGTAs cannot use Powerpoint and are encouraged to use the blackboard.
-Please check with your advisor.
+Also, some departments restrict the equipment (for example, Math department IGTAs cannot use PowerPoint and are encouraged to use the blackboard).
+Please check with your advisor about any department restrictions.

 How will I be evaluated?

-Evaluators will be looking for evidence of effective communication skills, including, but not limited to, the following:
+Evaluators will be looking for evidence of effective communication skills, including but not limited to:

 How will I know the results?